videogular/ngx-videogular/docs/ngx-videogular-demo/getting-started/master-media.md

 To solve all this questions we can use a Master media.

 In this example we have two videos and `masterVideo` is the master video because we added `[vgMaster]="true"`.
-When a `vgMedia` is defined as master all other events and properties are ignored by `VgAPI` so all components will only be notified when a change on the master media have been happened.
+When a `vgMedia` is defined as master all other events and properties are ignored by `VgApiService` so all components will only be notified when a change on the master media have been happened.

 ```html
 <vg-player>